 These symptoms should go away after the procedure when your blood starts to flow through other, healthy veins.

-The procedure is also minimally invasive, so you should be able to return to your normal activities immediately after treatment.
+The procedure is also minimally invasive, so most people can return to their normal activities immediately after treatment.
 You will not need to take any pain medication or wear compression stockings.

 In addition this procedure doesn’t use heat to seal the veins, so there is no risk of skin burns or nerve damage.